Handle Domestic Violence Charges Immediately

 Often, after the police arrive, the victim will change his or her mind and tell the police not to prosecute.
 In domestic violence calls, however, once the police are involved, the district attorney is in control and decides whether to go forward with prosecution based on the evidence, not the wishes of the parties.
 The “victim” is a witness and their input, while it can be important, it does not control the prosecution of the case.

 Christoph Law Offices can help you.
 We can contact the district attorney’s office before the first court date if appropriate and provide the D.A. with statements or evidence that may show your case should be not filed or reduced.
-An early review of your case by an experience criminal defense attorney can be very helpful in the resolution of the case.
+An early review of your case by an experienced criminal defense attorney can be very helpful in the resolution of the case.

 Even if the case is filed against you, there are multiple court appearances that give us an opportunity to get charges dismissed, reduced or penalties minimized based on the facts and circumstances and individuals involved.